Dynamo-Media/grunt-magpie/README.md

 Don't download the file from the repository or run the associated task if the destination file exists.

+### options.pipeline
+Type: `Boolean`
+Default value: `false`

+Treat the tasks array as a pipeline of tasks.
+A pipeline is defined as a series of tasks which need to run in their defined order to produce a single output file.
+An example of a pipeline would be many JavaScript files joined together using the `concat` task, then the output of that task "uglified" with the `uglify` task.

 ### Magpie Repository
 TODO: Provide information on the compilation/setup of the repository